EMR versus RCM (Revenue Cycle Management) Vendors: What’s the Difference?

-Cloud-based RCM, on the other hand, refers to software systems that stores contract data via web-based servers, allowing providers to quickly access their data from virtually anywhere with an internet connection.
+Cloud-based RCM, on the other hand, refers to revenue cycle software that stores contract data via web-based servers, allowing providers to quickly access their data from virtually anywhere with an internet connection.

 If you’re looking to utilize cloud-based RCM for payer contract management as opposed to your traditional EMR system, here are some questions/factors that you’ll want to consider: